Nasal corticosteroid spraysSteroid nasal sprays; Allergies - nasal corticosteroid sprays

 Avoid sneezing or blowing your nose right after spraying.

-- Dryness, burning, stinging in the nasal passage.
-This can be helped by using the nasal corticosteroid after showering or placing your head over a steamy sink or steaming pot for 5 - 10 minutes.
+- Dryness, burning, or stinging in the nasal passage.You can lessen this effect by using the spray after showering or placing your head over a steamy sink for 5 to 10 minutes.

-- Throat irritation
+- Throat irritation.

 When to Call the Doctor

-- You have questions or concerns about your symptoms.
+- Questions or concerns about your symptoms

-Review Date: 10/27/2011
+Review Date: 10/4/2015

-Reviewed By: Stuart I. Henochowicz, MD, FACP, Associate Clinical Professor of Medicine, Division of Allergy, Immunology, and Rheumatology, Georgetown University Medical School.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Stuart I. Henochowicz, MD, FACP, Associate Clinical Professor of Medicine, Division of Allergy, Immunology, and Rheumatology, Georgetown University Medical School, Washington, DC.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.